*ASSIST (Autism and Sensory Support in Staffordshire)

 We provide support in educational establishments across Staffordshire.

 Advice and assessment of educational needs is available along with various types of support.
 These include:

 - Communication support such as lip-speaking and sign language interpreters

 Students may need specialist equipment or software and support from specialist tutors.
 They can also access mobility training and audiological support.

 We are a provider of non-medical helper (NMH) support for students in higher education who have been funded by a Disabled Students' Allowance (DSA).

-Our main website has a copy of the current NMH rates for students supported by ASSIST, effective from 1 August 2016.
+Please see our NMH Rates for students supported by ASSIST, effective from 1 August 2019.

 We continue to provide support, if required, when students move into work-based learning or other work environments.

 This is what some of our current students have to say:

 Zila is a visually impaired student who has received support from ASSIST at college where she studied for her A-Levels and also at Staffordshire University where she has completed her Legal Practice Course and is enrolling on the LLM course in September 2014.